 When you become a client of Michael J. Redenburg, Esq.
-PC, you become part of our family.
-At our firm, clients are not just numbers or names on a file, clients often choose to stay in touch long after their cases have been successfully resolved and often refer other loved ones and friends to our firm.
+P.C., you become part of our family.
+At our firm, clients are not just numbers or names on a file and many of our clients often choose to stay in touch long after their cases have been successfully resolved and often refer their loved ones and friends to our firm.
 We take great pride when past clients refer clients to us because they know and trust that we will do everything in our power to achieve justice and a favorable outcome for our clients.
 Call us now at 212-240-9465 for a free, in-office consultation to get the wheels of justice spinning for you!

 Have you been injured as the result of the negligence of another person?
 You can file a personal injury claim in the state of New York if you are able to prove the defendant’s liability for the injuries, as well as the nature and the extent of these damages.
-Only when these two elements can be proven, you may have a personal injury case.
+Only when these two elements can be proven will you have a viable personal injury case.

 In the legal sense, negligence is defined as the failure to exercise the care that an ordinary person would exercise in similar circumstances.
 The determination of negligence often turns on whether the reasonable standard was met and what actions might have been taken to avoid a loss.

-The law requires that victims are compensated by those who are found to be at fault for harming the victims; harm may include: loss of income, present/future medical expenses, pain and suffering payment, and may also include other damages that will punish the plaintiff in excess of full compensation.
+The law requires that victims are compensated by those who are found to be at fault for harming the victims.
+Said harm may include: loss of income, present/future medical expenses, pain and suffering payment, and may also include other damages that will punish the defendant for their wrongful conduct.